uio-carpentry/organisational/workshop_operations/workshop-guide.md

 * send a list with registered participants' names around and let those present check off their names (send this list to ``carpadmin @ swcarpentry dot uio dot no`` or hand it to one of the local coordinators)
 * collect feedback from sticky notes
-* if there is time at the end of the workshop send the post-workshop questionnaire to attendants to increase response rate
+* if there is time at the end of the workshop make attendants aware of the post-workshop questionnaire to increase response rate
 * collect workshop equipment after the workshop
 * set the room
 * leave the crate with coffee thermos and other dishes outside the room

 ## After the workshop

-* send post-workshop questionnaire to attendants (even though you may have sent it already at the workshop, to reach those that had to leave early)
-* for official The Carpentries workshops, send an email to the Carpentries admin at ``team @ carpentries dot org`` with the number of attendants for both days
+* for standard Carpentries workshops, send an email to the Carpentries admin at ``team @ carpentries dot org`` with the number of attendants for both days
 * obtain the post-workshop assessment form link from the workshop's uio-carpentry.github.io pages, or from SWC/DC admin
 * download the workshop etherpad in text format; take out any information that should not be sent around and send it to the participants
 * organise a post-workshop debriefing with the other instructors and the helper